bioinformatist/org.HsSimple.eg.db/README.md

 ## Acknowledgment

-We thank Ms. Wenyi Zhou of A.S.
+We thank Ms. Crystal Zhou of A.S.
 Wastons Group for her professional writing advice.